ministryofjustice/cloud-platform-infrastructure/cloudformation/aws-account-baseline-templates/aws-iam-suspend-inactive-users/README.md

 ```

 ### Parameters
-The IAM user or the access key is made Inactive if they have not logged in or used the accee key for DEFAULT_AGE_THRESHOLD_IN_DAYS.
-Currently set to 120 days
+The IAM user or the access key is made Inactive if they have not logged in or used the access key for DEFAULT_AGE_THRESHOLD_IN_DAYS which is currently set to 120 days

-A New IAM user or a New access key is not checked for inactive status for CREATE_DATE_AGE_THRESHOLD_IN_DAYS.
-Currently set as 7 days
+A New IAM user or a New access key is not checked for inactive status for CREATE_DATE_AGE_THRESHOLD_IN_DAYS which is currently set as 7 days

 ### Package the template